What is an Insolvency Practitioner?

 How do insolvency practitioners make money?

-Insolvency practitioners can make money from fees that are paid by creditors who are seeking help to recover debt.
-Generally speaking, they will charge a percentage or fixed fee of the value of the debt, along with associated legal and administrative costs.
+Insolvency practitioners can earn money from fees paid by creditors seeking help recovering debt.
+Generally, they charge a percentage or fixed fee based on the debt’s value, along with associated legal and administrative costs.

-They also receive payment for the time that they spend working on an insolvency case.
+They also receive payment for their time working on an insolvency case.

 Is an insolvency practitioner a solicitor?

 No, an insolvency practitioner is not a solicitor.
-While some licensed insolvency practitioners are regulated or may have a legal background, most licensed insolvency practitioners are typically from an accounting or insolvency background, and they do not necessarily hold a licence to practice law.
+While some licensed insolvency practitioners are regulated or may have a legal background, most are typically from an accounting or insolvency background and do not necessarily hold a licence to practice law.

 Information For Company Directors